This post may contain affiliate links. Read my full disclosure policy.

 Calling all you Eggplant lovers out there!
-Here’s a flavor bomb you won’t want to miss – Spicy Chinese Eggplant with Szechuan Sauce -a tasty, easy vegan dinner recipe you can serve over rice, cauliflower rice, rice noodles, black rice or even quinoa!
+Here’s a flavor bomb you won’t want to miss – Spicy Chinese Eggplant with Szechuan Sauce -a tasty, easy vegan dinner recipe you can serve over jasmine rice, cauliflower rice, rice noodles, black rice or even quinoa!
 See 45-second video!

 Chinese eggplant recipe with Szechuan sauce, chilies and peanuts

+There it was in BOLD – Spicy Chinese Eggplant with Szechuan Sauce with a huge star and circle around it – a reminder to share it with you!
+So here it is, and boy is this tasty!
+I can’t wait for you to give it a go.
 The eggplant is succulent and flavorful, a fun way to cook it!
 For more delicious ways to cook with eggplant, please take a peek at our 20+ Best Eggplant Recipes.

-How to make Spicy Chinese Eggplant | 30-Second Video!
+How to make Chinese Eggplant | 30-Second Video!

 How to make Chinese Eggplant:

-It starts with cutting the eggplant into bite-sized pieces.
+STEP ONEIt starts with cutting the eggplant into bite-sized pieces.
 Cut at a diagonal so each piece is like a triangle, about an inch thick at its thickest end.
+Try to get get them roughly the same size for even cooking.
+Cut a wedge then turn the eggplant, cut again and turn.

-This works best with Japanese eggplant ( long and skinny) versus globe eggplant.
+Tip: This works best with Japanese eggplant ( long and skinny) versus globe eggplant.

 Stir-fried Chinese eggplant recipe with Szechuan sauce, chilies and peanuts